Meet the Board

 David is passionate about customer experience, improving the railway network, and generating sustainable growth.

 David grew up in Cornwall where he started his railway career before studying transport management at Aston University.
 He now lives in Nottinghamshire with his wife and their two children.

 Geoff Spencer, Non-Executive Director (Freight and other non-passenger train operators)

 Geoff Spencer is the former CEO of DB Cargo (UK) Limited, the country’s leading rail freight operator.
 He was appointed as a non-executive director of Direct Rail Services in January 2018.

 His career began in 1986 when he joined British Rail as a Traction Trainee.
 Three years later he became a Driver before gaining positions as Traincrew Supervisor and then Traction Inspector.

-Following the privatisation of British Rail, Geoff held various operational roles with English Welsh and Scottish Railway Limited (EWS), including Regional Operations Manager, General Manager Operations and Director Resources.
+Following the privatisation of British Rail, Geoff held various operational roles with English Welsh and Scottish Railway Limited (EWS), including Regional Operations Manager, General Manager Operations, and Director Resources.

-In 2008 EWS became DB Schenker Rail UK and Geoff held various managerial and directorial posts, including three years in Germany as Head of European Resource Management.
+In 2008 EWS became DB Schenker Rail UK and Geoff held various managerial and directoral posts, including three years in Germany as Head of European Resource Management.
 He returned to the UK to become CEO in September 2013.